-Surgery is a last resort, as the symptoms often stabilise over the long term and can be controlled by the non-surgical treatments which is detailed in our OA base of thumb information sheet (see above).
+Surgery is a last resort, as the symptoms often stabilise over the long term and can be controlled by the non-surgical treatments which is detailed in our OA base of thumb information was, is filled with a spongy pad of scar tissue.
+Instead of bone rubbing on bone, the pad creates a new joint.
+The operation can usually be carried out under regional anaesthesia.
+If regional anaesthesia cannot be done, you will be given a general anaesthesic.

 The most common surgical procedure is called a Trapeziectomy, which is when the Trapezium bone is removed.
-This is a bone at the base of the thumb which forms part of the arthritic joint.
-The space where the trapezium was, is filled with a spongy pad of scar tissue.
-Instead of bone rubbing on bone, the pad creates a new joint.
-The operation can usually be carried out under local anaesthetic.
-If local anaesthetic cannot be done, you will be given a general anaesthetic.
+This is a bone at the base of the thumb, which forms part of the arthritic joint.
+The space where the trapezium